 Exercise #3: Upper Traps/Middle Scalene Stretch

-- Hold for 1-2 seconds and come up to neutral position.
+- Hold for 20-30 seconds and do both sides

 What to avoid?